openhab/openhab-addons/bundles/org.openhab.io.metrics/README.md

 ## Precondition

-The openHAB core metrics must be available (OH version >= 3.1.0 M2 is necessary).
+The openHAB core metrics must be available (at least OH version 3.1).

 ## Provided metrics